brefphp/bref/docs/local-development.md

 current_menu: local-development
 ---

-To run your applications locally with an architecture close to production you can use the `sam` command line tool from AWS.

 ## PHP functions

-The `serverless invoke local` command invokes your [PHP functions](/docs/runtimes/function.md) locally.
+The `vendor/bin/bref local` command invokes your [PHP functions](/docs/runtimes/function.md) locally.
 You can provide an event if your function expects one.

 For example, given this function: